Ser-jandro404/bearduck-challenge-sergio/README.md

 * Enums used to avoid invalid states
 * Controllers isolated from routes
 * Stock integrity preserved on cancellation
-* Pagination handled at database level
+* Pagination, filtering, and sorting handled at database level

 ### Frontend